anudeepND/pihole-unbound/README.md

     # Trust glue only if it is within the servers authority
     harden-glue: yes

-    # Require DNSSEC data for trust-anchored zones, if such data is absent, the zone becomes BOGUS
+    # Require DNSSEC data for trust-anchored zones, if such data is absent, the zone becomes BOGUS (to diable DNSSEC set harden-dnssec-stripped: no)
     harden-dnssec-stripped: yes

     # Use Capitalization randomization